How to Clean Artificial Turf: Mistakes That Damage It and What to Do Instead

 What happens if you do not clean artificial turf at all?

 While artificial grass does not grow, it still collects dirt, debris, organic material, and pet waste residue.
 Over time, this buildup affects both appearance and performance.
+For households with dogs, skipping cleaning for a few weeks is enough for odor to become noticeable.

 How do you clean artificial turf that gets muddy?